pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) string

-   This specifies the file that PyBlosxom will log messages to.
+   This specifies the file that Pyblosxom will log messages to.

    If this is set to "NONE", then log messages will be silently ignored.

-   If PyBlosxom cannot open the file for writing, then log messages will be sent to sys.stderr.
+   If Pyblosxom cannot open the file for writing, then log messages will be sent to sys.stderr.

-   For example, if you wanted PyBlosxom to log messages to ``/home/joe/blog/logs/pyblosxom.log``, then you would set ``log_file`` to::
+   For example, if you wanted Pyblosxom to log messages to ``/home/joe/blog/logs/pyblosxom.log``, then you would set ``log_file`` to::